Number one, Milorganite is not made out of No. 2. Let's get that straight from the get-go.

 Three thousand miles of household laterals and another 3,000 miles of sanitary sewers send water and liquid waste to the MMSD via the sewer system.
 The deep tunnel project, which is 28.5 miles long, serves as an overflow storage system that can hold up to 521 million gallons.

 The water is pumped to two plants – one on Jones Island and the other in Oak Creek – and at Jones Island it first undergoes a screening process that removes objects of all sizes, like towels, gravel and sand.

-That water then moves to a series of circular holding tanks for a process called primary clarification.
+That water then moves to a series of circular holding tanks (pictured above) for a process called primary clarification.
 Here solids sink to the bottom, and oils and grease rise to the top for skimming.

 The next step is where Milorganite (a smashing together of Milwaukee Organic Nitrogen) really begins to happen.
 The water flows from the primary clarification pools to long storage channels where biological treatment takes place.
 These pools of churning water are murky, and tiny solids can be seen.
 But that's not human waste.
 It's bacteria – like aspidisca, arcella, vorticella and others – that breaks down the organic material in the water.

 As we gaze at the water, Graffin explains that the murkiness is the coagulation of the microscopic bacteria, which live a very short lifespan in the water.
 About a fifth of the bacteria comes out to enter the Milorganite-making process and the rest is reintroduced to the churn.

 So Milorganite is actually the dead bacteria, not poop (which is the bacteria's food).

 "The bacteria require a tremendous amount of air and that's where most of the energy cost comes from, pumping these big tanks full of air," says Graffin.